 Multiple Disk Clutch Assembly

-Automatic transmission multiple disk clutch assemblies drive and hold members of the planetary gearset.
-They consist of several parts, as seen in the illustration.
-Friction disks are splined to one member of the set, and steel plates are splined to another.
-The friction disks are usually made of cellulose, with grooves cut into their surface to aid in heat dissipation or semi-metallic or metallic materials.
-These metal friction disks wear their mating steel plates sooner than paper discs.
+Automatic transmission multiple disc clutch assemblies are wet clutches that drive and hold the planetary gearset members.
+Friction discs are splined on the inside, fastening them to one member of the set, a hub, or a drum.
+They are cellulose, with grooves cut into their surface to aid in heat dissipation or semi-metallic or metallic materials.
+Metal friction discs wear their mating steel plates sooner than paper discs.
 Steel separator plates are splined on the outside and slide on the splines/lugs inside the case or drum.